 I do retargeting via Facebook Custom Audiences and the Facebook Pixel (I will teach you how to create all of this inside the modMBA).
 With the Facebook Pixel installed on my website, I can track visitors and then create Custom Audiences of those users who visited specific URLs of my website (and many more cool Custom Audiences, such as email lists, content engagement, and more!)

 Make sure to split test your top of funnel ad content when you are seeking to build brand awareness to a cold audience (i.e. they are new to your brand)!

-Besides traffic campaigns to pillar blog posts, I have a lot of success with video ads for this initial awareness/touch point with new potential customers!
+Besides traffic campaigns to pillar blog posts, I have a lot of success with video ads for this initial awareness/touchpoint with new potential customers!
 I will retarget people who watch over 50% of my top of funnel video views ad… YES, there is a Custom Audience for video engagement retargeting!

 Then I will retarget these warm users by selecting my custom audience under the AD SET level in a new Facebook Conversion Objective Campaign.
 I will direct the traffic toward a lead capture page on my website where I am offering something for free in exchange for the user to opt-in (i.e. the user exchanges their email for XYZ value proposition).

 My free opt-in item for Coursenvy (or LEAD MAGNET / GIVEAWAY) is a mini-course!
-Maybe your customers will prefer a free ebook, a coupon or free trial, a free video course, free consulting, a free webinar, a free product/service, etc. Just make sure to SPLIT TEST to see what freebie is best for your target market!
+Maybe your customers will prefer a free ebook, a coupon or free trial, a free video course, free consulting, a free webinar, a free product/service, etc. Just make sure to SPLIT TEST to see what freebie performs the best for your target market!

 EMAIL FOLLOW UP AUTOMATION

-Next I follow up with my email leads via an automated email sequence (click here for more info on email automation) thanking them for signing up for my free mini-course and provide them with a link to the course.
+Next, I follow up with my email leads via an automated email sequence (click here for more info on email automation) thanking them for signing up for my free mini-course and provide them with a link to the course.